 - My fourth post digs deeply into the pre-Constantinian evidence—the church fathers before 313.
 It shows very clearly that the consensus of the pre-Constantinian church is against the veneration of images.

-- My fifth post discusses evidence after 313 to see how the veneration of images could have arisen.
-I look into the writings of John Chrysostom and others of Orthodoxy’s favorite saints, and show that they did not practice iconodulia.
+- My sixth post discusses evidence starting from 313 to see how the veneration of images could have arisen.
+I look into the writings of John Chrysostom and other favorite saints of the Eastern Orthodox, and show that these church fathers did not practice iconodulia.
 I also sketch out how the veneration of images could have slowly crept into the church, without drawing much comment.

 Here is the argument that I’m making in this article series: